► The Golf hatchback’s practical sibling

 ► Alltrack model adds four-wheel drive

-The Golf Estate will be available with the same engines and tech as the hatchback, and though VW hasn’t confirmed the presence of any performance models yet, it has revealed the Alltrack – a jacked-up model with some extra plastic cladding and 4Motion four-wheel drive.
+The Golf Estate will be available with the same engines and tech as the hatchback, and there's also an Alltrack – a jacked-up model with some extra plastic cladding and 4Motion four-wheel drive.

 VW Golf Hatch review

 The front half of the estate is, as you might expect, nearly identical to the Golf hatchback.
 From the B-pillars back, though, there’s a higher roofline that slopes down to a less steeply-raked rear window than its rather boxy predecessor (Volkswagen calls it ‘coupe-like’).